 - Take exit 4 towards Park City

-- You can park at Skullcandy after 5 PM on Friday (TOP LOT Only) or Park City Mountains Lot Saturday AM and then ride your trusty steed to Quinn’s Junction Start Area.
+- You can park at Skullcandy after 5 PM on Friday (TOP LOTS ONLY – NO PARKING IN LOT CLOSEST TO BLDG) or Park City Mountain’s Lot on Saturday AM and then ride your trusty steed to Quinn’s Junction Start Area.
 The route is mostly flat and there is a paved trail if you’d like.
 If you need directions > Google Map it, you are going to the “Quinn’s Sports Complex.”
 At the end of the day, get a ride back to your car from the finish area (Hitch a ride, or use Park City’s Transit station just steps from the new finish area) which is now located at Kimball Junction.

-- Did I mention that you Can’t Leave a Car at the Quinn’s Junction Parking Lot all day?
-It will be towed at your expense.
+- Again, you Can’t Leave a Car at the Quinn’s Junction Parking Lot all day – It will be towed at your expense.

-We will provide a service to shuttle racer bags to the 1st (Silver Lake at Deer Valley) Support zone (mile 28) and the 2nd (Bottom of Park City Mountain Resort) support zone (mile 53).
-The bag/cooler must be no wider than 20″ please – SOFT SIDE COOLER or BAGS only.
+We will provide a service to shuttle racer bags to the 1st (Silver Lake at Deer Valley) Support zone (mile 25) and the 2nd (Bottom of Park City Mountain) support zone (mile 53).
+One bag for each station.
+The bags/coolers must be no wider than 20″ please – SOFT SIDE COOLER or BAGS only.
 You will drop your bag(s) off at the start area before 6:30 AM – – – All bags will be available for pick-up at the finish expo.
-FOR YOUR CONVENIENCE, ON A PIECE OF TAPE HAVE YOUR RACE NUMBER CLEARLY DISPLAYED SO WE CAN ORGANIZE THEM IN ORDER FOR YOUR CONVENIENCE.
+FOR YOUR CONVENIENCE, ON A PIECE OF TAPE HAVE YOUR RACE NUMBER CLEARLY DISPLAYED SO WE CAN ORGANIZE THEM IN ORDER FOR ALL RIDERS.